sasye93/Plugin/readme.md

 * Docker installed (Docker for Windows/Mac, or Docker Toolbox for Windows 7 or older), and a \underline{running} Docker daemon (Docker Machine).
 * Bash script support (.sh) on your machine.
 The bash shell is built-in on Linux, MacOS and partially on Windows 10.
 On Windows 7 or older, you can use an emulator like cygwin64.
 To install it on Win10, see e.g. https://itsfoss.com/install-bash-on-windows/, or also use an emulator.

+## Important addition (this is not mentioned in the thesis document):
+* Note that you need JDK (v12 tested) installed.
+JRE is not sufficient, because the extension needs the jar executable for building the jar files.
+* java ENV variables must be properly set (+ /bin added to PATH var).

 ## Repositories
 The following code for the extension is available:
 * Source code (this).
 The final usable file is **containerize.jar**.